jhernand/fulfillment-service/README.md

 Clone the git repository into the `repository` sub-directory:

-    $ cd ~/fufillment-service
+    $ cd ~/fulfillment-service
     $ git clone git@github.com:innabox/fulfillment-service.git repository

 ### Install the Python packages required by the `dev.py` tool

 The `dev.py` tool requires some Python packages that are listed in the `requirements.txt` file, so install them:

-    $ cd ~/fufillment-service
+    $ cd ~/fulfillment-service
     $ pip install -r repository/requirements.txt

 ### Use the `dev.py setup` command to install the rest of the development tools

-For different developement tasks the following tools are used, for example:
+For different development tasks the following tools are used, for example:

 - [`buf`](https://buf.build) - Used go generate Go code from gRPC specifications.
 - [`ginkgo`](https://onsi.github.io/ginkgo) - Used run Go unit tests.